kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 In the past, setting up this functionality usually meant placing all these files in `<script>` tags on my HTML page in the order above, then putting my custom Tipue code somewhere below them.
 RequireJS allows for an easier process.

-We first add the only `<script>` tag we need...it should go as close to the bottom of the page as possible:
+First, we  add the only `<script>` tag we need...it should go as close to the bottom of the page as possible:
 {% prism markup %}
 <script data-main="scripts/config" src="scripts/require.js"></script>
 {% endprism %}